Loderian/Activities/README.txt

 ### Shortcodes ###

 A simple shortcode is provided to display activity information in blog-posts, products or other types of posts.
-Also comes with an option to display a join/unjoin button on posts.
+Also comes with an option to display a join/unjoin button/link/image on posts.
+And status image to display different text/image whether user is participating or not.
 Check the FAQ on how to use it.

 ### Responsible Users ###